VKumar786/React-Native/tut69/Readme.md

     ! flex 1 will take as much as vertical space as it can
     TODO: 75.
 Align Self on Children
     ! align-items: stretch is by default given
+    TODO: 76.
+The Position Property
+    ! by default top = 100%, right = 0% in Position absolute
  -->